oo11o/docker-php/README.md

 - `docker` - folder containing configuration files for containers
 - `app` - folder containing index.php The folder consists of a file index.php with one function phpinfo()
 - `docker-copmpose.yml`
-- `.env.docker` - special for linux
+- `.env.docker` - special to Linux

 # BRANCH ONLY FOR LINUX USER
+# CONFIGURATION WITH PHPSTORM

 ## How to download
 ### Options 1.
 Clone a specific branch